-User can perform tests under this state and may revert to the Pre-Personalization State by using the CLEAR CARD command.
+User can perform tests under this state and may revert to the Pre-Personalization State by using the Clear Card command.

-3. User State - card goes into this state once the MF is successfully created and Card Life Cycle Fuse is blown.
+3. User State - Card goes into this state once the MF is successfully created and Card Life Cycle Fuse is blown.
 Alternatively, users can use the Activate Card command to go from the personalization state to user state.

-The card cannot revert back to previous states when Card Life Cycle Fuse is set and Deactivate Card Enable Flag is not set.
+The card cannot revert back to previous states when Card Life Cycle Fuse is set and bit 5 of Special Function Flags (Deactivate Card Enable Flag) is not set.
 The Clear Card and Deactivate Card commands are no longer operational.